alibabacloud-howto/microservices/README.md

 1. Update the Terraform script (ECS)

     Next, we add configuration about Security Group, SSH key pair, ECS, and EIP into the Terraform script.
 [Security Group](https://www.alibabacloud.com/help/doc-detail/25387.htm) is a vertual firewall for ECS.
 With Security Group, ECS can allow or deny the access through the Internet or the intranet.
 [SSH key pair](https://www.alibabacloud.com/help/doc-detail/51792.htm) is a pair of SSH key for ECS.
 With SSH key pair, ECS can be connected safely and easily.
 [EIP](https://www.alibabacloud.com/help/doc-detail/32321.htm) is IP address which can be attached to the instance in VPC.
-With EIP, ECS can access to and can be accessed from the Internet.
+With EIP, ECS can access and can be accessed from the Internet.

     Please note that we will configure a Security Group with CIDR block 0.0.0.0/0, which indecates all IP addresses, for simplicity in this tutorial.
 For production environment, it's not recommended.